 At times, major life disruptions occur, making it difficult to attend classes.
-In such cases, a Leave of Absence for a period of up to six months is an option for students.
+In such cases, a Leave of Absence for a period of up to six weeks is an option for students.

-If a student has a life event that will prevent them from attending school for more than two weeks (resulting in an automatic drop from the program, see above) that student should contact Student Services right away to see if a Leave of Absence is warranted.
-Students should understand that a long leave of absence may require that a year be repeated to successfully graduate the course.
+If a student has a life event that will prevent him or her from attending school for more than two weeks (resulting in an automatic drop from the program, see above) that student should contact Student Services right away to see if a Leave of Absence is warranted.
+Students should understand that a long leave of absence may require that an academic year be repeated in order to successfully graduate the course.